-If you want to start a successful blog that makes money, it’s crucial that you choose self-hosting.
+If you want to start a successful blog that makes money, you must choose self-hosting.

 Self-hosting means that you’re buying space on a server to have your website showing up online.

-I absolutely recommend getting self-hosting because then you just set up your blog professionally from the start – and save time and money in the long run.
+I recommend getting self-hosting because you just set up your blog professionally from the start – and save time and money in the long run.

 WordPress is by far the most versatile blogging platform you can choose.
-As a beginner, it’s perhaps not the easiest platform.
-But I promise, it’s worth it in the long run because you’ll be able to manage everything on your own.
+As a beginner, it’s perhaps not the most accessible platform.
+But I promise it’s worth it in the long run because you’ll be able to manage everything on your own.

 3. Buy Hosting

 After picking a domain name and choosing your blogging platform, it’s time to buy your hosting.